Macks0/tv-database-mvc/README.md

 # TV Show Database (MVC Project)
 I used SQL Server for the database and Entity Framework Core for the data stuff.
-Bootstrap is used for styling (kinda default Bootstrap tho lol).
+Bootstrap is used for styling (kinda default Bootstrap tho).

 ## Features